philgyford/daily-paper/README.md

 1. [Get an API key](http://guardian.mashery.com/) for the Guardian Open Platform.

-2. Install the BeautifulSoup, Requests and Smartypants Python libraries.
-It's easiest to use [pip](https://pip.pypa.io/en/latest/) and do `pip install -r requirements.txt` in your shell.
+2. Install the python modules.

-3. Make the daily-paper/public/ directory readable from the web.
+3. Make the `daily-paper/public/` directory readable from the web.
 You can move it elsewhere without breaking the Python script, although I guess that will confuse Git.
 Or you could symlink it to somewhere appropriate.

-4. Copy daily-paper/scripts/scraper-example.cfg to daily-paper/scripts/scraper.cfg.
+4. Copy `daily-paper/scripts/scraper-example.cfg` to `daily-paper/scripts/scraper.cfg`.

-5. Edit scraper.cfg and add:
+5. Edit `scraper.cfg` and add:

 	* Your API key.
 	* The path to the directory where you want the dated folders for saved HTML files to be kept.
-This should be called 'archive' and be within the project's 'public' directory, at the same level as 'index.html'.
+This should be called `archive` and be within the project's `public` directory, at the same level as `index.html`.
-	* If the 'verbose' setting is left to 1, you will see a list of the API files fetched while the script runs.
-Best to leave it at 1 initially.
+	* If the `verbose` setting is left to `1`, you will see a little debugging output when the script runs, including which articles have incomplete data.

-6. Run the daily-paper/scripts/scraper.py script.
+6. Run the `daily-paper/scripts/scraper.py` script.
 This should leave you with a dated directory in the archive directory you specified in the config file.
    It should contain an HTML file for every article from today's paper.

-7. View public/ in your web browser.
+7. View `public/` in your web browser.
 You should be able to read today's paper.
+   If you're not using an actual web server, you should be able to load the `public/index.html` file itself in your browser and still use the site.